Reymer249/Thesis_X-CLIP/README.md

 This repository contains the code for the thesis project titled "Beyond Coarse-Grained Matching in Video-Text Retrieval."
-The full details of the work will be available in the `thesis.pdf` file, which will be uploaded upon approval.
+The full details of the work will be available in the `Thesis.pdf` file, which will be uploaded upon approval.

 ## What is included?